 January 18, 2013

-Raul Baena scored the decisive goal as Espanyol edged out 10-man Real Mallorca in tonight's tussle between two Primera Division strugglers.
+Raul Baena scored the decisive goal as Espanyol edged out ten-man Real Mallorca in Friday night's tussle between two Primera Division strugglers.

 Simao Sabrosa gave the home side the lead but strikes from Giovani Dos Santos and Javi Marquez put Mallorca in the driving seat at half-time.